azer/notebook/ideas/web-browser.md

 * A name (speed dial / keyword) index for URLs
 * A popularity (site / content / relevancy) index
 * A quality index (in later stages)
+* Personal and social relevancy index (in later stages)

 # See it in action

 ![](https://github.com/azer/fathomecat/blob/main/screencasts/browsing-800.gif?raw=true)

-# Development Status
+# Status

-An early proof of concept of this browser [is available in Github](https://github.com/kaktus/kaktus).
+* An early proof of concept of this browser [is available in Github](https://github.com/kaktus/kaktus).
+* I'd like to build a company for this idea.
+* I see two paths ahead:
+  * A. Self-funding it first and acquiring customers before raising funds
+  * B. Finding an angel investor in my network who wants to help me get this going
+  * C. Outreaching lots of investors and pitching until I get enough funding
+* The most realistic option fitting my legal (being on visa) and financial status (my savings are insufficient) is the option B. I'd love to work with people within my network, to work on this idea.
+*